At last! The event you have been dreaming of for years has come to pass – you were so excited at the prospect of retiring but now what?

 What sorts of things will you enjoy in retirement?
 You could even document your experiences as you go, although it would be best to focus on quite a narrow niche at first with the opportunity to branch out later.

 For example, maybe you will be spending more time with your pets, cooking, playing golf, woodworking, crafting or following your investments.
 Perhaps it will be taking up a new hobby (like blogging!) that you are learning from scratch and sharing your experiences.

-How will I make money
+How will I make money?

-You could just decide to write a blog as a hobby but there is tremendous scope to turn it into money-making venture as there really isn’t much more work required.
+You could just decide to write a blog as a hobby but there is tremendous scope to turn it into a money-making venture as there really isn’t much more work required.

 Essentially you will decide on the niche that you are interested in, write helpful articles for your like-minded audience and include ‘affiliate links’ in your posts to related products.